mattmc3/antidote/README.md

 ### Load your plugins

 Loading a plugin means you source its primary plugin file.
-You can source a plugin to use it in your interactive ZSH sessions.
+You can source a plugin to use it in your interactive Zsh sessions.

 ```shell
 pz source zsh-history-substring-search